Reimagining aging

 Reimagining Our Understanding of Aging

-Through the globally recognized Trent Centre for Aging & Society, researchers and community partners are examining diverse experiences of aging, including Indigenous perspectives.
-Their work informs policy and strengthens community supports while addressing ageist assumptions.
+Through the globally recognized Trent Centre for Aging & Society, researchers and community partners examine diverse experiences of aging, including Indigenous perspectives, to help inform policy and strengthen community supports while challenging ageist assumptions.

-Canada’s aging population calls for new thinking and stronger communities.
-Trent is positioned to lead this work.
-Your support will help grow programs, deepen research, and shape a future where people age with dignity and connection.
+Your support will help expand programs, deepen research, and build communities where people age with dignity and connection.

 building an intergenerational community at trent

-This initiative will serve as an innovation hub for aging and wellness, informed by intergenerational learning models championed by TCAS.
-It will consider integration with the adjacent long-term care home, the University, and anticipate a growing need for home-based dementia care.
+The community will serve as a hub for aging and wellness, integrating the natural landscape with flexible housing, shared community spaces, and technology-enabled safety features.
+Planning will also consider integration with the adjacent long-term care home and the University while anticipating a growing need for home-based dementia care.

 A headshot of Raheleh Saryazdi